mitsuba-renderer/drjit/docs/what.rst

    a = malloc(...) # reserve memory for output array 'a'

-   # Parallel loop (SIMD and multi-core)
+   # Parallel loop (multi-core + SIMD)
    for i in range(1000000):
-       a[i] = i * 1.0 / 999999.0
+       a[i] = i * (1.0 / 999999.0)

-Continuing the Python program simply appends more code to the loop body.
-The next line of the original program was
+However, our original program contained a few more lines of code, so this device program is not yet complete.
+Continuing execution in Python *appends* further instructions to the body of the parallel loop.
+The next line of the original Python program was

 .. code-block:: python

    b = dr.sin(a**2)

-Since the we never end up accessing ``a`` explicitly, Dr.Jit generates a program that avoids storing this variable:
+Since the we never end up accessing ``a`` explicitly, Dr.Jit generates a more efficient device program that avoids storing this intermediate variable altogether:

 .. code-block:: python

    b = malloc(...) # reserve memory for output array 'b'

-   # Parallel loop (SIMD and multi-core)
+   # Parallel loop (multi-core + SIMD)
    for i in range(1000000):
        a_temp = i * (1.0 / 999999.0)
        b[i] = sin(a_temp * a_temp)

-The final line of the original program
+The final line of the original Python program

 .. code-block:: python